BELGIUM - YPRES (MENIN GATE) MEMORIAL

 Each night at 8 pm the traffic is stopped at the Menin Gate while members of the local Fire Brigade sound the Last Post in the roadway under the Memorial's arches.

 Panel Numbers quoted at the end of each entry relate to the panels dedicated to the Regiment with which the casualty served.
 In some instances, where a casualty is recorded as attached to another Regiment, his name may appear within their Regimental Panels.
 Please refer to the on-site Memorial Register Introduction.
-The Addenda Panel lists those service personnel whose details are awaiting addition to the Regimental Panels.
 All odd panel numbers are on the North side of the road and even numbers are located on the South side of the road.

 Steps on either side of the memorial leading to the rear of the memorial, make wheelchair access to the rear impossible.
 There is however, a slope at the side of the memorial which gives wheelchair users some access but due to the incline, it may not be possible to ascend/descend unaided.